vanHeemstraSystems/semaintic-versioning/300/README.md

 ```
 .github/workflows/publish.yml

-So this matrix now has two operating systems and four versions of node, so we are going to create eight possible jobs: every single version of node to ubuntu latest and every single version of node to our windows latest so we will have eight jobs running.
+So this matrix now has three operating systems and three versions of node (```14.x, 16.x, 18.x```), so we are going to create nine possible jobs: every single version of node to ubuntu latest, windows latest, and mac os latest so we will have nine jobs running.